lukeed/polka/examples/with-firebase-admin/readme.md

 Open a browser to `localhost:3000`!

-You also try interacting with the API, but all routes require a Firebase Token identifier.
+You can also try interacting with the API, but all routes require a Firebase Token identifier.
 > AKA, it won't work :D

 ```sh